 The bots have helped streamline time-intensive processes, enabling the company to handle a growing volume of online orders and customer queries about Covid-19, he said.

 Throughout the pandemic, he added, bots helped increase employee productivity and morale by reducing workload.

 Junaid Ahmed, corporate vice president of finance at Applied Materials Inc., said the company last year began using bots to automate areas of financial accounting, aiming to free up staff from thousands of hours of repetitive number crunching.

-The Santa Clara, Calif.-based company, which makes gear for semiconductors, has experienced strong growth, but “key support functions have been stretched” during the pandemic, Mr. Ahmed said.
+The Santa Clara, the Calif.-based company, which makes gear for semiconductors, has experienced strong growth, but “key support functions have been stretched” during the pandemic, Mr. Ahmed said.
 To bolster productivity, he added, the company is aiming to have 255 bots in place for a range of workplace processes by the end of February.
 They are making them in-house using a bot-making platform created by UiPath Inc.

-Nearly 80% of some 440 global corporate executives surveyed by Deloitte LLP in mid 2020 said they had implemented some form of robotic process automation in the past year.
+Nearly 80% of some 440 global corporate executives surveyed by Deloitte LLP in mid-2020 said they had implemented some form of robotic process automation in the past year.
 Roughly 15% said they plan to in the next three years.
-The survey included chief information officers, heads of automation, IT directors and other executives.
+The survey included chief information officers, heads of automation, IT directors, and other executives.

-Fred Havemeyer, a senior software analyst at Macquarie Group, said the pandemic has acted like a business-resiliency test for many companies, accelerating the adoption of digital technologies, and especially smart automation.
+Fred Havemeyer, a senior software analyst at Macquarie Group, said the pandemic has acted like a business-resiliency test for many companies, accelerating the adoption of digital technologies, especially smart automation.

 Gartner Inc., an information-technology research and consulting firm, expects worldwide spending on enterprise IT to grow 6.2% this year, to $3.9 trillion, compared with 2020.
 Spending declined last year, dropping by 3.2%, as companies redirected spending to mission-critical technology and services during the pandemic, the firm said in a report Monday.